BD2KGenomics/dcc-ops/redwood/README.md

 ```

 If that's as expected, you've successfully set up Redwood for development.

-### Alternative Setup with Bootstrapper

-You can use the `install_bootstrap` script one directory up to automatically run the setup.
-You still need to perform the AWS tasks.

 ## Automated Backups
 In the past, automatic daily backups were scheduled with the following command on the metadata database host.
 This uses [this](https://github.com/agmangas/mongo-backup-s3/) docker image.